TermuxHackz/Apple-trivia-bot/docs/README.md

 - `/ping`: Check if the bot is running
 - `/uptime`: Check how long the bot has been running
 - `/profile [user]`: View your own or another user's trivia profile
+- `/achievements [user]`: View your own or another user's achievements

 ## Profile System